nicosandller/exchange-rate-overshooting/README.md

 # exchange_rate_overshooting
-A matlab GUI implementation of Rudi Dornbusch's model on exchange rate overshooting
+A matlab implementation of Rudi Dornbusch's model on exchange rate overshooting

 To run GUI type